MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 |From Public<sup>*</sup>|To Self-Signed|Not Supported||
 |From Public<sup>*</sup>|To Public<sup>*</sup>|Supported|1803 & Later|

-<sup>*</sup>Indicates that the Public Certificate Authorities are those that are part of the Windows Trusted Root Program.
+<sup>*</sup>Indicates that the Public Certificate Authorities are part of the Windows Trusted Root Program.
 You can find the full list in the article [Microsoft Trusted Root Certificate Program: Participants (as of June 27, 2017)](https://gallery.technet.microsoft.com/Trusted-Root-Certificate-123665ca).

 ### Expiration alerts